 The Hyundai Santa Fe is back for a 3rd generation, with the 7-seat SUV aiming to offer more to buyers in many ways: more space, more style, more safety and more value.
-Our Aussie correspondent, Matt Campbell takes the newcomer, which will be introduced in South Africa in the second half of 2018, for a drive in Korea.
+Our Aussie correspondent, Matt Campbell takes the newcomer, which will be introduced in South Africa in October of 2018, for a drive in Korea.

 It clearly makes quite a statement in terms of its exterior design, bringing the biggest SUV in Hyundai’s range in line with its new design philosophy first seen on the Kona.
 The rear-end treatment and muscular side profile communicate a more premium message for the new Santa Fe, and it’s the same message inside the car, too.

 Almost the entire cockpit looks a lot more like we’d expect Hyundai to offer in its premium Genesis range: the finishes are lush, the materials (mostly) very impressive, and new high-tech features like quick fold rear seats and chauffeur-style electric adjustment for the passenger seat reiterate the notion of a more prestigious family hauler than its forebears.